chadrik/noflo-runtime-websocket/README.md

   )
   ```

-2. Start your runtime.
+2. Start your runtime's websocket server.
-3. Run the test:
+3. Run the tests:

   ```
   npm tests